Satsumon culture: Subsistence

-Iron tools seem to have prevailed around the end of Epi-Jomon, so that stone tools disappeared in the Satsumon period.
-Among subsistence activities, hunting, gathering and fishing continued to be the most important.
+Iron tools seem to have prevailed around the end of Zoku-Jōmon period, so that stone tools disappeared in the Satsumon period.
+Among subsistence activities, hunting, gathering, and fishing remained the most important.
 Locations of large settlements at estuaries indicate the importance of salmon.

-Although cultivation of buckwheat and barley is presumed for the Epi-Jomon, reliable evidence shows that the Satsumon additionally cultivated rice, wheat, sorghum, various types of millet, green gram, perilla, melon, adzuki bean and hemp.
+Although cultivation of buckwheat and barley is presumed for the Zoku-Jōmon, reliable evidence shows that the Satsumon additionally cultivated rice, wheat, sorghum, various types of millet, mung bean, perilla, melon, adzuki bean and hemp.
 Many of these plants were likely imported from mainland Asia.
 Opinions divide among those who, taking Satsumon culture as the periphery of the Kofun culture of the mainland, argue that such crops supplied a large portion of the diet, and those who think it provided only a small part and the culture was basically a continuation of the Epi-Jomon.

 A study of pottery residue on Rebun Island sheds light on how the Satsumon culture adapted to a new environment.
-Unlike their mainland counterparts who combined farming with hunting and gathering, the Satsumon people on Rebun Island appear to have relied more heavily on exploiting marine resources like fish and shellfish.
-This shift in subsistence strategy suggests that the island's ecosystem was not ideal for their established practices of mixed farming and hunting.
+Unlike their mainland counterparts, who combined farming with hunting and gathering, the Satsumon people on Rebun Island appear to have relied more heavily on marine resources, such as fish and shellfish.
+This shift in subsistence strategy suggests that the island's ecosystem was not ideal for their established mixed farming and hunting practices.
 The focus on marine resources may also explain why the Satsumon presence on Rebun seems to have been relatively short-lived.

 Society

 There is little evidence of social stratification in Satsumon settlements.
-Satsumon society built kofun in a distinct style referred to as "Hokkaido type kofun".
-These are built relatively later than and to a smaller scale than kofun of the central area of Japan.
-It has been suggested that those buried in these kofun are immigrants from Tōhoku, indigenous chiefs who had relationships with the government of the mainland, and that due to the scale of these tombs they could be made for heads of families.
+The Satsumon society built kofun in a distinct style known as the "Hokkaido-type kofun".
+These are constructed later than, and on a smaller scale than, the kofun in the central area of Japan.
+It has been suggested that those buried in these kofun were immigrants from the Tōhoku region.
+These chiefs maintained relationships with the mainland government.
+Given the scale of these tombs, they may have been intended for the heads of Japanese clans.